Instructor: Professor Gray Balls

 Students are encouraged to:

-- Watch the assigned videos
+• Watch the assigned videos

-- Notice details they might normally ignore
+• Notice details one might normally ignore

-- Develop their own interpretations
+• Develop one's own interpretations

 There are no wrong answers—only answers that are less entertaining than others.